 Here’s how to make your stain darkening solution:

 - Boil 3 tablespoons of sugar in water.

 - Add an equal amount of lemon juice.

 - Apply the syrupy solution to your dried henna.

 When I woke up, there were henna flakes EVERYWHERE.
 All over my bed and clothes.
 The plastic bags were—surprise, surprise—no longer on my arms, but tangled in the sheets.
 And while the lemon-sugar syrup did wonders for my mehndi stain, it was a b*tch to get off.
 Enter Hypafix!

 I first saw this in an IG post from Henna House by Angela and it is GENIUS.
 Apply the Hypafix on your dried henna.
 And you’re free to move around without leaving a trail of dried henna flakes in your wake.
 When you’re ready to see the end result, peel it off and watch dried henna come right off with it.

 Pirohi by NB, the creator of the choora cover, has done it again.
 This time?
 It’s covers for mehndi cones.
 Are they an expense you could do without?
 Sure.
 Will you get your money’s worth if you buy them?
 Yes!

-By the time my mehndi party rolled around we were already over-budget by a few G’s.
-So to keep costs low, we bought a mehndi design book, stencils, and extra cones for the kids.
+By the time my mehndi party rolled around we were already over the total wedding budget by a few G’s.
+So to keep costs low but still include the kids, we bought a mehndi design book, stencils, and extra cones.
 You save money on the henna artist.
-They still get to have fun and be included.
+They still get to be a part of your event.
 Win!